Does Latvia implement an autonomous sanctions regime?

 Does Latvia have a licensing or authorisation system in place?

 Yes.
-The licensing agency is the Strategic Goods Export Control Division of the Ministry of Foreign Affairs of the Republic of Latvia.
-The duties of the Strategic Goods Export Control Division include:
+The licensing agency is the Committee for the Control of Strategic Goods of the Ministry of Foreign Affairs of the Republic of Latvia.
+The duties of the Committee for the Control of Strategic Goods include:

 accepting applications for export, import, transit and transfer licences and other certification and acceptance documents indicated in the Law On the Circulation of Goods of Strategic Significance and subsequent regulations of Cabinet of Ministers